cactuaroid/GrpcWpfSample/README.md

 |localhost_client.crt   |Client's certificate (optional)|
 |localhost_clientkey.pem|Private key of the client's certificate (optional)|

-- All these files have to be PEM format without enryption.
+- All these files have to be PEM format without encryption.
 - The server has to have the client's certificate or its CA certificate and vice versa.
 [Here](https://serverfault.com/questions/968343/why-do-i-need-a-certificate-to-establish-a-secure-grpc-connection-as-a-client) you can find an idea about this.
 - The sample implementation includes client authentication as well.
 You can disable it then you don't need client's certificate and its private key.
 - You have to set "localhost" as Common Name (CN) of the certificate for your test on localhost.